 Can lemon curd be frozen?

 Lemons are keto-friendly.
-With approximately 3g net carbs per lemon lemons can be enjoyed on the ketogenic diet.
+With approximately 3g net carbs per lemon.
+Lemons can be enjoyed on the ketogenic diet.

 Keto Meal Plans & Support

-Keto Lemon Curd
+Easy Keto Lemon Curd

 The most delicious Keto Lemon Curd recipe ever!
 Just 4 ingredients to create the tangiest, smoothest lush sugar-free lemon curd with just 1g net carbs per serve.

-4.98 from 97 votes!
+4.98 from 73 votes!

-Prep Time: 5 mins
+Prep Time: 5 minutes

-Cook Time: 10 mins
+Cook Time: 10 minutes

-Total Time: 15 mins
+Total Time: 15 minutes

-Course: Dessert
+Course: Condiment

-Cuisine: Australian Keto
+Cuisine: American, Australian

 Diet: Diabetic, Gluten Free